Tuesday, June 30, 2015

 Preparation:

-4. Stir constantly until the garlic starts to color.
+5. Keep stirring until the garlic starts to lightly brown.

-6. Increase the heat to high.
-Cover the pan with a lid for about five minutes.
-The clams will open and removes their juices.
+7. Turn the heat up high, cover with a lid, and let it cook for about 5 minutes.
+The clams will open and release their natural juices.

-7. Once the clams have opened, remove the lid and give a quick stir.
-Turn off the heat.
+8. Once the clams have opened, remove the lid, give it a quick stir, and turn off the heat.

 Thursday, June 11, 2015